-3.3 CUHP Parameter Selection
+5.3 CUHP PARAMETER SELECTION

-3.3.1 Rainfall
+5.3.1 RAINFALL

-The CUHP 2005 Excel workbook requires the input of a design storm, either as a user-defined hyetograph or as a program generated hyetograph using 1-hour and 6-hour rainfall depths.
-The CUHP program generates a hyetograph using the 1-hour depth and the standard 2-hour temporal distribution recommended in the Rainfall chapter of the USDCM.
-In addition, the program will also generate a 6-hour storm distribution with area corrections accounted for in cases where larger watersheds are studied.
+CUHP requires input of rainfall precipitation depths to develop design storms, either as program-generated hyetographs using 1-hour and 6-hour rainfall depths or as user-defined hyetographs to evaluate historical storm events.
+CUHP generates a hyetograph based on a 1-hour point precipitation depth and the standard 2-hour temporal distribution recommended in the Rainfall chapter for different return periods.
+In addition, the program can generate a 6-hour storm distribution with area corrections applied in cases where larger catchments are studied to account for spatial variability in storms.